Man Forced to Obey Child Support Order Despite Failed Paternity Test

 Finding a Trusted Attorney in Los Angeles

-If you or someone you love has been involved in a paternity dispute, or if you are dealing with any paternity-related matters, it is best to consult with a family law attorney, who can work with you to determine what the best course of action is for your particular situation.
+If you or someone you love has been involved in a paternity dispute, or if you are dealing with any paternity-related matters, it is best to consult with a Los Angeles divorce attorney, who can work with you to determine what the best course of action is for your particular situation.

 For those residing throughout Southern California, including the City of Los Angeles, Whitmarsh Family Law, PC serves as a leading resource for legal issues in the family law arena, including those involving paternity.
 Our team of skilled litigators is extremely well versed in the many facets of California family law and can work with you and your family to find a solution that meets everyone’s needs, not just now, but well as in the future as well.